simonen/obsidian/LINUX 1/APACHE HTTP SERVICES/Basic Apache Web Server.md

 To enable modules in Ubuntu, symlinks are created in `/etc/apache2/modules-enabled`

-Modules can be managed maually by the
+Modules can be managed manually by the
 `a2enmod`, `a2dismod` commands

 ##### Apache MPMs